-Drug Rehabs in Coral Springs, FL
+Drug And Alcohol Addiction In Coral Springs, FL

 Within the suburban city of Coral Springs, the most common drugs of abuse include:

 At one point, South Florida was known worldwide for its “pill mills,” where doctors wrote millions of gratuitous painkiller prescriptions (primarily for oxycodone).
 Consequently, drug overdose deaths in Broward County climbed higher each year, reaching 637 deaths in 2017.
 In Coral Springs, fewer than 5 opioid overdose deaths jumped to over 50 between 2014 and 2017.
 Despite the greater availability of anti-overdose medications like naloxone (commonly known as Narcan® nasal spray), fatal overdose rates continue to rise.
-Making matters worse, heroin is now being cut with fentanyl and the exponentially more potent carfentanil.
-Because these substances are visually indistinguishable from other powder opioids, sufferers of addiction often don’t know they’re in life-threatening danger until it’s too late.
+Making matters worse, Heroin is now being cut with Fentanyl and the exponentially more potent Carfentanil.
+Because these substances are visually indistinguishable from other powder Opioids, sufferers of addiction often don’t know they’re in life-threatening danger until it’s too late.

-There were [over] 600 overdose deaths in Broward County from opioids last year.
+There were [over] 600 overdose deaths in Broward County from Opioids last year.
 That number could quadruple this year alone.
 We are running four to five overdoses a week in Coral Springs this year.

-Drunk Driving in Coral Springs
+Drunk Driving In Coral Springs

-Substance Abuse Statistics for Coral Springs
+Substance Abuse Statistics For Coral Springs

 In the first half of 2016, 97% of heroin cases involved fentanyl in Broward County.